wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 ## Conclusion

-Now you know how to create, update, and delete a custom table in the WordPress database.

 For more information on working with custom tables, make sure to read the [Creating Tables with Plugins section of WordPress Plugin Handbook](https://developer.wordpress.org/plugins/creating-tables-with-plugins/).
 It's also useful to read the class reference for the `WPDB` class, as well as the function reference for `dbDelta`.